zkat/matrix-curious/README.md

 Note that no clients currently let you change a nickname _space-wide_, and there's nothing in the protocol for doing this.

+### Can I add profile information to my account?

+There's a [proposal for that](https://github.com/matrix-org/matrix-doc/blob/matthew/msc1769/proposals/1769-extensible-profiles-as-rooms.md) in discussion, which would allow arbitrary data, but no clients currently use it.
+It doesn't require any server-side changes so it can be contributed!

 ## Hosting FAQ

 ### I want my own account/@ on my own domain.
 How can I do that?